What is a Roth IRA? Is a Roth IRA the best way to save for my retirement?

 - Certain unreimbursed medical expenses above a percentage of income

 - Distributions as part of a series of substantially equal period payments for life (This is a neat exception for some people.
 I’ll have to cover it in detail elsewhere, but you can start taking money whenever you want if you essentially calculate an annuity amount and take the calculated amount every year.)

 - Distributions for certain higher education expenses.

-Note the above exceptions are still taxable, but are not subject to the 10% penalty.
-In other words, if you took $10,000 out of your Roth IRA to pay tuition, that $10,000 still counts as income (and is taxes as such) but there is no $1,000 (10%) penalty.
+Note the above exceptions are still taxable withdrawls, but are not subject to the 10% penalty.
+In other words, if you took $10,000 out of your Roth IRA to pay tuition, that $10,000 still counts as income, and is taxed as such.
+However, there is no $1,000 (10%) penalty.
 Of course, the whole amount is tax and penalty free if it was part of your contributions to the account.

 How a Roth IRA Works

 Functionally, a Roth IRA works just like a regular IRA.
 You open an account with an IRA custodian, typically a bank or brokerage, and deposit money into the account.
+For this, they may charge an IRA account fee.
 Within the account, you can invest in stocks, bonds, mutual funds, and other investments.
-Those investments pay dividends, have capital gains, and the like.
-Since the Roth IRA is a tax-advantaged account, you do not pay taxes on those dividends or capital gains, or anything else, so long as it is in the account.
+Those investments pay dividends and have capital gains.
+Since the Roth IRA is a tax-advantaged account, you do not pay taxes on those dividends or capital gains, or anything else.

-A lot of the difficulty understanding Roth IRAs comes from the fact that you can use them for other stuff by withdrawing your contributions, even if that isn’t necessarily the best idea.
+A lot of the difficulty understanding Roth IRAs comes from the fact that you can use them for other stuff by withdrawing your contributions.

-Consider, for example, you want to save money for a vacation home.
-As your second home, you can’t use the first-time homebuyer exception, but you could use your contributions.
+Consider, for example, you want to use Roth IRA funds to buy a home.
+Unless it’s your first home, you can’t use the first-time homebuyer exception, but you could use your contributions.